tanvirtin/vgit.nvim/README.md

 - [x] Hunk preview
 - [x] Hunk navigation in current buffer
 - [x] Show original file and current file in a split window with diffs highlighted
-- [x] Telescope plugin to show all files with git changes

 ### Installation via Plug
 ```